-Are you considering your first trip to the lovely city of Vienna and are looking for many insights that will help you prepare properly?
+Are you considering a trip to the lovely city of Vienna and are looking for many insights that will help you prepare properly?
 Vienna is full of amazing places to visit and amazing historic things to explore, it will take you some time to get to know it.
-In order to help you explore Vienna easily, we compiled all of the important information into one ultimate guide to Vienna.
+In order to help you explore Vienna easily, we compiled all of the important information into one ultimate Guide to Vienna.
 Read it, take notes, and enjoy!

 Table of Contents